 More than an inspirational moment, Jonathan’s words were a bold reminder of God’s anointing on David that undoubtedly encouraged him.

 Forced to flee yet again, David traveled south into the Wilderness of Maon bordering the western edge of the Dead Sea.
 With his band of followers growing to approximately 600 men, they protected the large flocks of a man named Nabal (27:2).
 Nabal had some 3,000 sheep and more than 1,000 goats.
 He was a wealthy man.
-Expecting compensation for his services, David sent 10 men to greet Nabal and accept the reward.
-It would provide much needed subsistence for his small army.
+Expecting compensation for his services, David sent 10 men to greet Nabal and accept the reward that would provide much needed subsistence for his small army.

 Instead of offering the customary payment, Nabal barked, “Who is David, and who is the son of Jesse?“ (1 Sam.
 25:10).
-It was a rhetorical question; Nabal knew full well the identity of David.
+It was a rhetorical question.
+Nabal knew full well the identity of David.
 His response was one of contemptuous scorn because he was aligned with Saul against David.

-“the life of my lord shall be bound in the bundle of the living with the LORD your God; and the lives of your enemies He shall sling out, as from the pocket of a sling . . . when the LORD has done for my lord according to all the good that He has spoken concerning you, and has appointed you ruler over Israel” (vv.
+“the life of my lord shall be bound in the bundle of the living with the Lord your God; and the lives of your enemies He shall sling out, as from the pocket of a sling . . . when the Lord has done for my lord according to all the good that He has spoken concerning you, and has appointed you ruler over Israel” (vv.
 29-30).